Gaining military medical experience in Hoopa

-Army Reserve Soldiers and members of the Air National Guard and Air Force Reserve provided medical and dental support to the Hoopa Valley Tribe during an Innovative Readiness Training (IRT) mission in Hoopa, Calif., Aug.
-1-15, 2022.
+Army Reserve dentists from the 185th Dental Company, Garden Grove, Calif., provide support to the Hoopa Valley Tribe during an Innovative Readiness Training (IRT) mission in Hoopa, Calif., Aug.
+12, 2022.

 |Date Taken: